 - I am an aunt to 2 amazing kids, a piano teacher, an artist, a photographer and sell my own greeting cards.

 - I have a strong faith, a circle of close friends, a dear psychiatrist, and a church family who support me and help me through life.

 For the purpose of this blog, I am in the most important role of my life – that of sole caregiver to my elderly Mom.
-She is 89, in palliative care and lives with me.
+She is 92, in palliative care and lives in a nearby nursing home after living with me for 5 years.
 This is also the most difficult role I have ever had.
 I decided to start a blog on my journey of caring for my Mom and share the process of grief I am going through.
 There is very little about autism and grief on the internet.
 My story may be very different than yours but I hope you will find something that may help in your unique journey.
 My desire with this blog is to share and connect with you and hopefully together we can find a way through the grief we bear.
 Psalm 30:5 says, ” Weeping may last through the night but joy comes in the morning”